shescoding/projects-platform-backend/README.md

-# Projects Platform Backend

-Django backend for the She's Coding open-source projects platform
+## How to contribute
+Create or pick a feature from https://github.com/shescoding/projects-platform-frontend/projects/1.

+## Community
+Join our slack space at She's Coding #projects channel to discuss this projects or ask questions.

-## Installation
+## Installation guide

 ### Mac OS X Only - Setup Homebrew